phillipbarron/disco-search-stuff/README.md

-# Discovery Opensearch Spike Dev Testing Scripts
+# Discovery Opensearch spike.
+Dev-testing scripts

 ## Run the docker scripts with